Friday, September 20, 2024

 A biography of Paul Clive appeared in The Berkeley Gazette (March 2nd, 1949) where it described him as, ‘a round faced chubby Britisher with a delightful personality and keen sense of humor not generally associated with an Englishman’ In addition to performing he operated a magic and novelty store as he had in Blackpool.

 Paul Clive told Goodliffe Neale that magician and ventriloquist Douglas Craggs was his brother, a claim also made in the Berkeley Gazette article though Paul Clive also says his father was a John Clive, a chief inspector at Scotland Yard.
 So maybe Clive was joking with Goodliffe Neale when he said that to avoid confusion it was Paul who changed his name by deed poll.
-Anyway, when back in England Paul Clive brought out the 1959 edition of his book and added to his income by performing magic, and pitching tricks, at homes and garden exhibitions.
+Anyway, when back in England Paul Clive brought out the 1959 edition of his book and added to his income by performing magic and pitching tricks, at homes and garden exhibitions.

 That’s enough of a digression.
 Let’s get back to where we started.
 Out of this World wasn’t the first trick Paul Curry published.
 In 1937 he marketed Touch, a prediction effect that proved incredibly popular with magicians.
 By 1939 his friends were calling him a ‘magical genius.’
 One of them, Oscar Weigle, wrote about Curry’s idea of the perfect effect (Genii August 1939), and it wasn’t Out of this World: